letoram/durden/HACKING.md

-Setting up timers to activate your feature, or activating it externally while in some special state (like the HUD) through the menu via the IPC control path (echo '!some/path/to/trigger' > durden/ipc/output) is also a good way of finding bugs.
+Setting up timers to activate your feature, or activating it externally while in some special state (like the HUD) through the menu via the IPC control path (exec '/some/path/to/trigger' > durden/ipc/output) is also a good way of finding bugs.

 Using the system\_snapshot call to get a dump of the data model used to